DAGWorks-Inc/hamilton/README.md

 The astute observer will notice we have not defined `spend` or `signups` as functions.
 That is okay, this just means these need to be provided as input when we come to actually wanting to create a dataframe.

-Note: functions can take or create scalar values too.
+Note: functions can take or create scalar values, in addition to any python object type.

 2. Create a `my_script.py` which is where code will live to tell Hamilton what to do:
 ```python